Star Wars: The Force Awakens (novel): Publication history

 To avoid spoilers caused by the book being released before the movie, the hardcover release was delayed until January 5, 2016.
 The e-book was released on December 18, 2015.
 The book was a #1 New York Times best seller.

+Reception

+Den of Geek said: "Stripped of its visuals and the charisma of its actors, The Force Awakens is a drier script than it was a film."
+Kirkus Reviews wrote: "Foster keeps the prose steady if a bit workmanlike throughout, but there are a few nose dives into questionably florid prose [...]
+Ultimately, it’s the original story and characters from the film that make the book worth reading rather than Foster’s contributions.